Javernick Makes a Deal with the Meatman

 When they reached the casino, Melvin told Roland what they were up to.
 Roland said he thought it was a good idea and to let him know how the voyage turned out because he might want to go along the next time.

 Melvin and Kaylee went out to the sub.
 It was moored in one of the slips, and they climbed aboard.
 Melvin started up the motor and checked the diesel fuel—it had a full tank.
 There were two seats in the front, and crew seats in the back.
 The pilot’s seat was behind a steering wheel linked to the rudder, and he showed Kaylee how easy it was to navigate; it was similar to driving a car.
-There was a metal stick with a knob on top like a gear shifter that controlled the diving mechanisms.
+There was a metal stick with a knob on top like a gear shifter that controlled the diving mechanism.

 They sailed off to the north in the direction they’d just come in the boat.
 After a mile or so, he pulled back on the dive stick, and they headed for the bottom of the lake.
 He turned on the headlights because the deeper they went, the darker it became.
-Kaylee had been talkative at first, but as they dove towards the bottom, she grew quiet, and looked a bit uneasy.
+Kaylee had been talkative at first, but as they dove towards the bottom, she grew quiet and looked a bit uneasy.

 “You’re not gettin’ scared, are you?”